smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 As of today, once an SDL app registers, it gets a main screen allocated by default on the IVI head unit.
 Strictly speaking, the `Show` RPC is manipulating the content presented in the single main screen.
 Adding the capability for apps to address a specific screen per Show request allows apps to fill app screens individually.

 A "screen" defines a **logical area on a physical display** addressed to an app which connected to the system.
 Apps can present text, buttons and/or images on screens.
-The capabilities of the screen are provided to the app which contain information about number of text lines, number of buttons, size of images etc.
+The capabilities of the screen are provided to the app which contain information about the number of text lines, number of buttons, and size of images etc.

 An app can have multiple screens of different types on a single display.
 However, screens may change the visibility on a display.
 Other applications or screens can be brought to focus by the user.